yujinakayama/transpec/README.md

 > want the new RSpec 3 behavior, you can safely ignore this warning and continue
 > to upgrade to RSpec 3 without addressing it.

-* This conversion can be disabled by: `--keep deprecated`
+* This conversion can be disabled by: `--keep pending`
 * Deprecation: not deprecated but the behavior changes in RSpec 3.0
 * See also: [Feature request: shortcut for pending-block within it · rspec/rspec-core](https://github.com/rspec/rspec-core/issues/1208)